AT&T LONG LINES BUILDING

 At 550-feet, the skyscraper is the equivalent of a 50-story tower, but the 18-foot floor to ceiling spans, which are meant to accommodate all the equipment, total only 29 floors, with three basement levels.
 The tower is clad in Swedish flame-retardant red granite panels, placed over precast concrete slabs.

-The soaring exterior columns/pilasters, which visibly extrude from the facade, house elevators, stairs, air ducts, mechanical systems and air intake and exhaust vents terminating with large black openings on the 10th and 29th floors.
+The soaring exterior columns/pilasters, which visibly extrude from the facade, house elevators, stairs, air ducts, mechanical systems and air intake and exhaust vents and terminate at large black openings on the 10th and 29th floors.

 In the truest sense, the building’s design is an architectural expression of its program, arranged in a vertical mass due to its location in a dense metropolis.
 The skyscraper form sets it at home in its context due to its size, siting, and general massing, but at the same time sets it apart from other buildings that are designed to serve their human occupants.
 Perhaps this makes 33 Thomas more honest than its surrounding skyscraper neighbors and historic lofts, which attempt to hide the ways in which they accommodate their mechanical functions and requirements, instead of celebrating them.